dpsframework/dpsframework.org/_notes/2022-07-24-Overall-References.md

-[^TESIS]: **PhD Thesis**.
+[^TESIS]: **PhD Theses**.
 Aguayo, F.J., García I. (2017) Techniques for deployment of distributed architecture in rule-based expert systems using the multi-agent paradigm. <https://dialnet.unirioja.es/servlet/tesis?codigo=124344> Department of Electrical and Systems Engineering and Automation.
 Leon University (SPAIN).